Merge sort¶

 1.

-The "merge phase" combines the left and right sub-arrays into a single ordered array from bottom to top.
-Note that merging starts with sub-arrays of length 1, and each sub-array is ordered during the merge phase.
+The "merge phase" combines the left and right sub-arrays into a sorted array from bottom to top.
+It is important to note that, merging starts with sub-arrays of length 1, and each sub-array is sorted during the merge phase.

-It is observed that the order of recursion in merge sort is consistent with the post-order traversal of a binary tree.
+It can be observed that the order of recursion in merge sort is consistent with the post-order traversal of a binary tree.

-- Post-order traversal: First recursively traverse the left subtree, then the right subtree, and finally handle the root node.
+- Post-order traversal: First recursively traverse the left subtree, then the right subtree, and finally process the root node.

-- Merge sort: First recursively handle the left sub-array, then the right sub-array, and finally perform the merge.
+- Merge sort: First recursively process the left sub-array, then the right sub-array, and finally perform the merge.

 The implementation of merge sort is shown in the following code.
 Note that the interval to be merged in nums